Sbotga/info/legal/TOS.md

 ## 6. **Age Restrictions**

 You must be at least 13 years old to use Sbotga.
-If you are under 18, you must have the consent of a parent or guardian to use this service.
+You must also meet the minimum age requirement set by Discord, as age restrictions may vary by region.
 By using the service, you confirm that you meet these age requirements.

 ---